Rosemary Sun-Dried Tomato Olives

 I’m all for taking help from the supermarket when it comes to entertaining and these marinated olives are a delicious way to spruce up store-bought items that is so easy, the hardest part is opening the jar or can.

 These olives are perfect when entertaining because this can be made days before and refrigerated.
-They actually will taste better as this gives the rosemary and sun-dried tomato flavors a chance to permeate.
+They actually will taste better as this gives the flavors a chance to permeate.

 I used a combination of black and green olives.
 Not only do they taste different, but they look pretty when mixed.

 Great with charcuterie or antipasto platter, these olives can served in different size bowls.
 This way you can spread them around the appetizer table and the combination of the black and green colors make for a pretty presentation.

 A good variety of items, but not too many is what makes up a good antipasto/charcuterie platter.
 A hard and soft cheese, deli meat (like salami and prosciutto) some kind of spread, bread or crackers, a vegetable of some kind, something pickled and olives.

 - Mushroom Pâté

 - Tomato & Crispy Prosciutto Bruschetta

 - Herb & Garlic Marinated Mushrooms (picture below)